 Phase III - no city bonds are anticipated with Phase III

 Those who are currently under a city abatement only pay on the percent they are at in their abatement.
-However, new owners will pay 100% of school taxes due to a change in Iowa law.
+However, new owners now pay 100% of school taxes due to a change in Iowa law.

 According to the city attorney, Iowa House File HF718 was enacted and amended portions of the Iowa Code related to property tax collections.
-The changes pertained to Chapter 404 property tax abatement/exemption for single and multi-family residential development: Effective July 1, 2024 – all new residential projects located on properties eligible for a tax abatement are prohibited to have the abatement applied to the school district portion of the property tax levy; All School District taxes will be impose and paid on the new valuation created by residential development.
+The changes pertained to Chapter 404 property tax abatement/exemption for single and multi-family residential development: Effective July 1, 2024 – all new residential projects located on properties eligible for a tax abatement are prohibited to have the abatement applied to the school district portion of the property tax levy; All School District taxes will be imposed and paid on the new valuation created by residential development.

 No. School taxes don’t work that way.
-Iowa school districts are limited to what the state of Iowa provides in per student funding.
+Iowa school districts are limited to what the state of Iowa provides in per-student funding.
 For example, if enrollment stayed level from one year to the next, but your assessed valuation went up, your school tax levy would go down (assuming all factors remain the same from year 1 to year 2).

 The East Campus is located on the southeast corner of 1st Street and Old Lakeport.
 It is the 80 acres the school district owns on the east side of Sergeant Bluff.